markusressel/xs1-api-client/README.md

-# mr.xs1
+# xs1_api_client
-A python API for the ezControl XS1 Gateway.
+A python library for accessing the EZcontrol® XS1 Gateway API

 # How to use
 ## Installation